yousuf-cse-bd/yousuf-cse-bd/README.md

 ### Hi there GREETING: Asslamuwalaikum Wa Rohamatulloh 🌐🌐🌐, I'm Yousuf☪🇧🇩©2022
-#### Learner, Problem Solver (Programming), Web Developer
+#### Learner, Problem Solver (Programming),Android Apps development (Native)
 ![Problem Solver, Programming](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 To work in the software and web apps IT sector in different domestic or international markets with growing rapidly with increasing responsibilities.
 Participated in Varendra University Intra and Inter-university programming contests in 2017 & 2018.

 This is Md.
 Yousuf Ali.
 I have completed BSc in Computer Science & Engineering Degree course at Varendra University,  Rajshahi.
-I am a hard worker, interested to learn new technology.
+I am a diligent, interested to learn new technology.
 Coding is my passion.
 Thanks.

-Skills: C-C++, Java, JavaScript, MySQL, Android Apps Devlopment
+Skills: Android Apps development, Computer Programming (OOPs) Algorithms-DataStructures, Linux (OS)

 - 🔭 I’m currently solving problem on HackerRank, Toph, TopCoder, Timus
 - 🌱 I’m currently learning C++, Data Structures, Algorithms from Books and Web